Akuli/python-tutorial/dicts.md

     # do something
 ```

-Getting a user's password also requires a similar loop:
+Or how about getting a user's password if we know the username?
+This
+also requires going through the whole list.

 ```py
 password = None